Creating A Positive, Healthy, Connected Community

 McClellan Ranch Nature Museum and Blacksmith Shop: Free Drop-in Hours

-Stop by the Nature Museum at McClellan Ranch Preserve for an up-close experience with with the resident animals and nature exhibits.
-Staff and volunteers will be on hand to help you meet the animals and learn a bit about them.
+Stop by the Environmental Education Center Nature Museum at McClellan Ranch Preserve for an up close experience with the resident animals and nature exhibits.
+Staff and volunteers will be on hand to introduce you to the animals and learn more about them.

 Nature Classes and Activities